 The Competition and Markets Authority (CMA) recently announced that it will begin investigating the consumer practices of various games companies, with a particular focus on the use of auto-renewing membership contracts.

 The video game landscape has transformed over the last five years with a new focus on so-called ‘live service’ games and online multiplayer modes.
 In order to use these services on an ongoing basis, consumers are often required to pay for a membership for the specific platform or game.
-These memberships are consumer contracts which normally auto-renew after the initial term.
+These memberships are consumer contracts which must comply with UK and EU consumer rights laws.

 The reason that these contracts are now the subject of an investigation is that auto-renewals have previously been highlighted by the CMA as terms which may be considered unfair in consumer contracts.
 It is vitally important the companies ensure their renewal practices are considered fair because, if not, they may be in breach of consumer protection legislation and the contract may not be binding on the consumer.

 The CMA published guidance on potentially unfair terms in 2015 which sets out what companies can do to comply with their obligations.
 As a general rule, consumer contracts must be transparent, meaning that they should use plain English and give prominence to any terms that may disadvantage a consumer.
 As well as cancellation and refund policies, this includes any provision where that contract will renew automatically, binding the consumer for a further term.